Vikaspogu/blog/content/blog/redhat-sso-react/index.md

 socialShare=true
 +++

-In this post, I will show you how to secure a React app using RedHat SSO (upstream keycloak).
-In this case, `openid-connect` is my identity provider.
+This post will show you how to secure a React app using RedHat SSO (upstream Keycloak).
+In this case, `OpenID-connect` is my identity provider.

 ![sso_setup](sso-openid.png)

-Install the official keycloak js adapter
+Install the official Keycloak js adapter

 ```bash
 npm i keycloak-js --save
 ```

-Setup the client with the host and port; in my case it's `localhost:9000`
+Add host and port information to the client; in my case, it's `localhost:9000`

 ![sso_setup](sso-client-settings.png)

-In App.js add in a JavaScript object with the required configuration; you will find these configurations under `Clients`->`Installation`
+In App.js, add a JavaScript object with the required configuration; you will find these configurations under `Clients`->`Installation`.

 ```javascript
 //keycloak init options